-Parrots are zygodactyls, which means that they have four toes on each foot.
+Parrots are zygodactyls, meaning they have four toes on each foot.
 Two toes reach forward and two backward.
 This creates their incredible grip and ability to cling on in the most awkward spots.
 Parrots also have curved beaks and are adept at using them to hold and manipulate objects.
 They use their beaks to climb, pick things up, and nibble.
 Their beaks constantly grow, so one of the most important aspects of parrot care is ensuring they have lots to wear their beak growth down.

 Let’s jump in and take a look at seven types of parrot breeds to keep as pets.

-Cockatiels are very popular in the U.S. and an excellent parrot choice, especially if you are just starting out because they are easy to care for.
+Cockatiels are very popular in the U.S. and an excellent parrot choice, especially if you are just starting out, because they are easy to care for.

-Cockatiels are simple to identify with their yellow head crests, orange ‘cheddar’ cheeks, and plumage array of white, yellow, gray, and orange feathers.
+They are simple to identify with their yellow head crests, orange ‘cheddar’ cheeks, and plumage array of white, yellow, gray, and orange feathers.
 Adult cockatiel sizes range between 9 and 12 inches long, and they can live up to 25 years in captivity.

-These cute little birds are the smallest member of the cockatoo family and, like cockatoos, express emotions through their head crest.
+These cute little birds are the smallest members of the cockatoo family and, like cockatoos, express emotions through their head crest.
 Upright is happy, and flat is sad or scared.
 They don’t talk or mimic human words much but trill, whistle, and imitate short tunes.
 Cockatiels rarely screech or make much noise, so they are one of the quieter pet parrot species.